ugokcesu/PT_Tester/README.md

 # Running the Code / Installation Notes
 ## For Python
 See requirements.txt for a full list of modules and corresponding versions.
-The Anaconda environment makes the list bloated, mainly, the libraries used are <b>pyfirmata</b> for connecting to the Arduino, <b>PyQt5</b> for the graphical interface and <b>matplotlib</b> for plotting the graph.
+Mainly, the libraries used are <b>pyfirmata</b> for connecting to the Arduino, <b>PyQt5</b> for the graphical interface and <b>matplotlib</b> for plotting the graph.

-To install all packages run <code>pip install -r requirements.txt</code>

 ## For Arduino
 From the Arduino utility go to <b>File > Examples > Firmata > StandardFirmata</b> and upload it onto your Arduino.